Traditional Okinawa Shorin-Ryu Karate, Kobudo & Self-Defense

 Seiyo Shorin-Ryu focuses on kata & bunkai.
 Our premise is based on Hitotsuki Hitogeri: one punch, one kick.
 We work to develop focus & power so we may defend ourselves with one strike following a block if no possibility exists to walk away from an attack.
 This is done by working with full power and focus on every technique.
 Just as important is the principal of In/Yo (opposites).
 We strongly emphasize moral philosophy & non-violence to keep our focus in check.
 All of our Sensei provide positive goals for our deshi (students).
 It is very important to treat all students with respect.

 Rank in other legitimate martial arts systems is respected in our dojo, but these individuals have no authority or teaching certificates in Seiyo Shorin-Ryu Karate.
+Yudansha (black belts) of other Shorin-Ryu styles are accepted as yudansha in our system, but these individuals are expected to learn our system and philosophy.
 Outsiders must learn our system of martial arts and rank has privilege.
 This is the foundation of traditional martial arts.
 All members of lower rank bow lower than those of higher rank & give the utmost respect.